-All the actions, both value adding and non-value adding required bringing a product from concept to launch and from order to delivery.
+All the actions, both value adding and non-value adding required to bring a product from concept to launch and from order to delivery.
 These include actions to process information from the customer and actions to transform the product on its way to customer.

-These all tool are implementing in your industry then you can say your company is successfully implementation of lean manufacturing.
-Among them my project report is on Value Stream Mapping.
-For lean manufacturing in industry so now we discuss on Value Stream Mapping.
+If all these tool are being implemented in your industry, then you can say your company is successfully implementing lean manufacturing.
+Among them, my project report is on value stream mapping for lean manufacturing in industry; so now we discuss value stream mapping.

-4. WORK BOUNDARY

-5. VALUE STREAM MAPPING
+WORK BOUNDARY VALUE STREAM MAPPING

-A Value Stream is all the actions both Value added and non-Value added currently required to bring a product through the main flows essential to every product.
-There are three kinds of main flows in any organizational setup.
+A value stream is, all the actions which include both, value added and non-value added actions currently required to bring a product through the main flows essential to every through the main flows essential to every product.
+There are two kinds of main flows (Processes) in any organizational setup.

-- The product flow from raw material into the arms of the customer. - The Design flow from concept to launch - The Information Flow from customer to supplier.
+- The product flow from raw material into the arms of the customer. - The design flow from concept to launch. - The information flow from customer to supplier.